Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

                                   size_t key_buffer_size);
 ```

-If this function returns `PSA_SUCCESS`, it must fill `attributes` with the attributes of the key (except for the key identifier) and must fill `key_buffer` with the key data.
+If this function returns `PSA_SUCCESS`, it must fill `attributes` with the attributes of the key (except for the key identifier) and must fill `key_buffer` with the key context.

 On entry, `psa_get_key_lifetime(attributes)` is the location at which the driver was declared and the persistence level `#PSA_KEY_LIFETIME_PERSISTENT`.
 The driver entry point may change the lifetime to one with the same location but a different persistence level.
+The standard attributes other than the key identifier and lifetime have the value conveyed by `PSA_KEY_ATTRIBUTES_INIT`.

 The output parameter `key_buffer` points to a writable buffer of `key_buffer_size` bytes.
 If the driver has a [`"builtin_key_size"` property](#key-format-for-opaque-drivers) property, `key_buffer_size` has this value, otherwise `key_buffer_size` has the value determined from the key type and size.

-Typically, for a built-in key, the key data is a reference to key material that is kept inside the secure element, similar to the format returned by [`"allocate_key"`](#key-management-in-a-secure-element-with-storage).
+Typically, for a built-in key, the key context is a reference to key material that is kept inside the secure element, similar to the format returned by [`"allocate_key"`](#key-management-in-a-secure-element-with-storage).
 A driver may have built-in keys even if it doesn't have an `"allocate_key"` entry point.

+This entry point may return the following status values:

+* `PSA_SUCCESS`: the requested key exists, and the output parameters `attributes` and `key_buffer` contain the key metadata and key data respectively.
+* `PSA_ERROR_DOES_NOT_EXIST`: the requested key does not exist.
+* `PSA_ERROR_BUFFER_TOO_SMALL`: `key_buffer_size` is insufficient.
+This should not happen with a correct core and a properly configured driver.
+* Other error codes such as `PSA_ERROR_COMMUNICATION_FAILURE` or `PSA_ERROR_HARDWARE_FAILURE` indicate a transient or permanent error.

 The core will pass authorized requests to destroy a built-in key to the [`"destroy_key"`](#key-management-in-a-secure-element-with-storage) entry point if there is one.
 If built-in keys must not be destroyed, it is up to the driver to reject such requests.